-Out of the box, Foenix/MCP supports only two simple file formats executables: PGX, and PGZ.
-Others (particularly ELF) may be supported in the future.
-Since this may not meet the needs of a user, the loading and execution of files may be extended using the sys_fsys_register_loader system call.
+Out of the box, Foenix/MCP supports only two simple file formats executables: PGX, PGZ, and ELF.
+Others may be supported in the future.
+Since this may not meet the needs of a user, the loading and execution of files may be extended using the sys\fsys\register\loader system call.
 This call takes an extension to map to a loader, and a pointer to a loader routine.